Sensory Play (simply put: play that involves one or more of the 5 senses) can be extremely enjoyable for children.

 In my experience is can be very beneficial and therapeutic for some children with special educational needs.

-But there’s also some fantastic Sensory based Resources and Toys out there that make great gifts for children.
+But there’s also some fantastic Sensory based Resources and Toys out there that make great resources or gifts for children.
 We’ve tried and tested them- so I can genuinely give them our stamp of approval.

 1. Kinetic Sand